opendata-education/en_Physics/content/Exercises-with-open-data/Basics/basics.md

 # Basics

-In this chapter, the following we review some basics with CMS Open Data:
+In this chapter, we review some basics with CMS Open Data:

 - Importing a CMS open data file and creating overlaid histograms to analyze data
 - Statistics with the CMS Open Data